Would you like to improve your employment prospects?

 Many of our students have taken courses with great success – at home, in the workplace, or even whilst sailing around the world, living in remote and undeveloped regions, in prison or hospital, or anywhere where it is more convenient to take control of their own programmes of study.

 Now’s the time to learn something new – to improve your existing portfolio of skills or to make a fresh start.
 Distance Learning is the ideal way to study, at your own pace and wherever you might be.
 Learning at home or learning in the workplace, you can take that step forward.
 All our courses include full tutorial support, so you have advice on hand.
 You’re never left struggling or baffled!

 Browse our Courses area for details of the fascinating and rewarding subjects you can study by distance learning with our Member Colleges; or, if you know what you want to study, simply type the word in the search box and you will see which of our Members offer that course.

 All our Member Colleges agree to our Code of Ethics, which guarantees you good service and good quality in distance learning.

 Why not take a look at our Course of the Week – chosen at random from the thousands of exciting courses available?
 Just click on the link above.

-We thought that Members, students and friends might like to see the Newsletter we prepared for our March meeting – which of course we held online, due to the current crisis.
+We thought that Members, students and friends might like to see the Newsletters we prepared for our AGM in March – the first one we were able to hold face-to-face for some time.
 It contains news, gossip, student stories and a cheering message from our undaunted Chairman.

 It’s best look at in two-page booklet mode.
+We’ve also added some back numbers, still worth a read.
 Please enjoy!